 And …she still gets paid the same amount as if it had taken her four hours.
 Because the agreement was on the VALUE of the project not for a set amount of her time.

-Pricing By the Project
+How to Price Creative Services By the Project

 So you’re starting to see that the value to the client didn’t change.
 The value to the client is still the same, but the amount of time spent was three hours less than approximated.
 The client didn’t know or care whether it took her one hour or four hours as long as the project was complete.

-The pricing decision is up to you.
+How you price your creative services is up to you.
 Your clients just care that they are getting value for the price they are paying for.

 You want to choose a bang for the buck pricing model that supports your client while generating profit and growth for your business.